4.62 from 452 votes

 Instructions

-• Stir in garlic, diced tomatoes with chiles and chicken broth.
+• Stir in garlic, diced tomatoes with chiles, and chicken broth (or fish stock).
 Bring to a boil.
-Slowly stir in grits.

-• Stir in shrimp, bacon, egg and 1 cup cheese.
-Transfer to prepared baking dish.
-Sprinkle with remaining 1/4 cup cheese.
+• Fold in the shrimp, bacon, and 1 cup cheese.
+Transfer to the prepared baking dish with more grits on the top than shrimp.
+Sprinkle with the remaining 1/2 cup cheese.

 • Bake for 30-35 minutes or until heated through and bubbling.
-Let stand 5-10 minutes before serving.
+The casserole should be set around the perimeter with an internal temperature of at least 165 degrees.
+Let stand 5-10 minutes before serving

 Video